luanpotter/shattered-wilds/docs/lexicon/Action/Disarm.md

 ---
-type: "Special Attack"
+type: "Attack"
 ap: 2
-range: "Melee"
+melee: true
+concentrate: true
 ---

-[Concentrate] Melee only; Special Attack against Muscles or Finesse.
+Melee only; Special Attack against Muscles or Finesse.
 Requires at least one Shift to succeed.